sourcegraph/sourcegraph-public-snapshot/doc/dev/zoekt.md

 )
 ```

-This isn't hot reloaded so you might have to restart SourceGraph on every Zoekt change.
-It may make sense to ensure your changes in Zoekt are working first before trying them out in SourceGraph.
+This isn't hot reloaded so you might have to restart Sourcegraph on every Zoekt change.
+It may make sense to ensure your changes in Zoekt are working first before trying them out in Sourcegraph.

 # Notes